Poetics of Imagination

 programme structure and modules

-MA Poetics of Imagination is a full-time (1 year) or part-time programme (2 years) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
+MA Poetics of Imagination is a full-time (1 year; UK, EU or international residents) or part-time programme (2 years; UK residents only) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
 The taught (30 credit) modules are six weeks’ long.

 The remaining 4 months are the dissertation or major project period.
 You may choose to return home for the duration of this final module, and will no longer be sponsored by us for your Tier 4 visa.